 Work Plan.
 The work plan should specify what dissertation work will be accomplished during the award period.
 It should include realistic dates by which each stage will be completed.
 If the study is in progress, the proposal should clearly describe methods as implemented rather than methods as planned, for example, actual samples obtained rather than samples planned.

 Budget and Justification.
 The award is intended to finance only budget items associated with the completion of the dissertation.
 The budget should include a rationale for how all items are related to the completion of the project.
 Funding can cover such expenses as, for example, data gathering equipment, analytical software and training, primary source materials, travel and accommodations for fieldwork, duplicating, postage, modest stipends for subjects, and hourly pay to hire assistants for such tasks as transcription, translation, collecting or coding data, rating, and similar work.
 Funding cannot cover such expenses as computers, the applicant's personal salary, conference travel, and housing or living expenses.
 Funding may cover already-expended costs, given that they meet the requirements of the College Budget office.

 Criteria.
 Student applications will be judged in terms of the following evaluation criteria: importance to the field, methodological soundness, student's capacity to carry out the project, appropriateness of budget, and feasibility of work plan.
 Successful proposals will clearly state the significance of the research for the field of education, broadly defined, and will clearly describe the study's methodology and implementation.

-Applications will be submitted online.
-Apply for Hardie Dissertation Award 2017.
+Applications will be submitted online here: Apply for 2022 Dissertation Award.
 We strongly encourage applicants to review examples of previously funded applications, which are available from the Bureau.
-We also advise applicants to have their faculty advisors carefully review the application before submitting it.
+We also advise applicants to have their faculty advisers carefully review the application before submitting it.